michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.1.5 - 03/15/2022 =
+- Fixed a bug with Contextual units that some options were not parsed properly.
+- Fixed an issue of unnecessary translation items by removing them.

 = 5.1.4 - 03/06/2022 =
 - Fixed an issue with the List template that the layout gets broken with block widgets.